ErikBoesen/gimp-web/content/news/2018-03-26_GIMP_2.10_RC1_Released/index.md

 non-regular contributors.

 You can also contribute tutorials or news for our website, as _Pat David_ explained so well in his talk [*Why the GIMP Team Obviously Hates You*](https://www.youtube.com/watch?v=AemoQzCFHpc).
-_Pat David_ is himself one of important GIMP contributors on the community side (and he is also the one who created our current website [back in 2015](https://www.gimp.org/news/2015/11/22/20-years-of-gimp-release-of-gimp-2816/#new-website)).
+_Pat David_ is himself one of the important GIMP contributors on the community side (he also created our current website [back in 2015](https://www.gimp.org/news/2015/11/22/20-years-of-gimp-release-of-gimp-2816/#new-website)).

 Last but not least, we remind that you can contribute financially in a few ways.
 You can [donate to the project itself](https://www.gimp.org/donating/), or you can support the core team developers who raise funds individually, in particular [_Øyvind Kolås_](https://www.patreon.com/pippin) for his work on GEGL, GIMP graphics engine, and [_ZeMarmot_ project](https://film.zemarmot.net/en/donate) (_Aryeom & Jehan_) for their work on GIMP itself (about 35% of this release is contributed by their project).